Markus2003/Markus2003/README.md

 - Python

 ## What IDEs I like to use
-- Visual Studio Code (my favourite :hearth: and the most versatile)
+- Visual Studio Code (my favourite :heart: and the most versatile)
 - Android Studio (for Android development)

 ## More active project